-All classified personnel are allowed a break if their regular daily schedule calls for four hours or more of continuous work and a break can be worked into the daily routine.
-Breaks are limited to 15 minutes in length and may not be accumulated or added to lunch of dinner hours.
+All classified personnel are allowed a break if their regular daily schedule calls for four hours or more of continuous work.
+Breaks are limited to 15 minutes in length and may not be accumulated or added to lunch or dinner hours.
+Lunch breaks are required, and should be a minimum of 30 minutes in length and will be unpaid.